Prescott's 3rd TD to Cooper lifts Cowboys over Eagles in OT

 The game went from a defensive struggle with missed Dallas opportunities that kept the Eagles close to a wild fourth-quarter shootout.

-Philadelphia scored anyway, with Wentz leading a more methodical march to his third touchdown pass, a 6-yarder to Darren Sproles for a 23-23 tie.
+Philadelphia scored anyway, with Wentz leading a more methodical march to his third touchdown pass, a 6-yarder to Darren Sproles for a 23-23 tie with 1:39 to go in regulation.

-The Eagles, outgained 233 yards to 70 before halftime, were scoreless when Corey Graham returned Prescott's second interception to the Dallas 2 in the third quarter.
-Wentz threw a 2-yard screen to Alshon Jeffery on the next play, and Jake Elliott missed the extra point for a 9-6 deficit.
+Douglas had the first interception of Prescott in the first half, but couldn't get a second hand on the ball for the depleted Philadelphia secondary against Cooper with the game on the line.

-After Prescott's third turnover - a fumble near midfield - led to Elliott's tying field goal, Prescott capped a 75-yard drive with a 28-yard TD to Cooper.
+"I played it perfectly," he said.
+"I couldn't get the other hand in there to get the pick.
+I tried to bat it down."

 INJURIES

-Philadelphia RB Corey Clement injured his right knee when he was stopped for a 4-yard loss late in the first quarter and didn't return.
+Cowboys RG Zack Martin left in the second half with a knee injury.
+The four-time Pro Bowler has been battling a knee issue all season. ...
+Philadelphia RB Corey Clement injured his right knee when he was stopped for a 4-yard loss late in the first quarter and didn't return. ...
 Eagles defensive end Josh Sweat left in the first half with an ankle injury and didn't return.

 UP NEXT